madduci/docker-msvc-cpp/README.md

 ### Visual C++

 It has been noticed that on some code, the 32 Bit compiler triggers internal compiler errors (like `C1001`), especially when dealing with some Windows-specific header file, such as ATL/MFC related code.
+The 32 Bit compiler is therefore not enabled.
 On a 64 Bit build, those problems don't appear and the build works fine.
 It seems that some compiler flags are also affecting those 32 Bit builds.

 ### CMake